connorph71/EECS113-HVAC-Project/README.md

 🌡️ **EECS113-HVAC-Project** 🌡️

       A real-time embedded HVAC system developed on Raspberry Pi using C and Python.
 Designed to monitor and control temperature and motion using peripheral sensors.
-This project was built as the final solo project for EECS 113: Processor Hardware/Software Interface at the University of California, Irvine.
+This project was built as the final solo project for EECS 113: Processor Hardware/Software Interface at UC Irvine.

 🔌 **Technologies Used** 🔌